 Rediscovering The Self

 Yet, it’s not about sitting around doing nothing.
 It’s a busy time.
-Putting the pieces together takes time, effort and often Saturn transiting the First House yields new choices & direction.
-In my experience, however, these choices must obey another Joseph Campbell dictum, to always: “follow your heart” then give it plenty of lassitude.
+Putting the pieces together takes time, effort and often Saturn transiting the first yields new choices & direction.
+In my experience, however, these choices must obey another Joseph Campbell dictum, to always: “follow your heart” then given plenty of lassitude.
 I’ve read about people taking up hobbies now that turn into careers – later.
-I’ve experienced the budding of a new profession, and though I don’t know what form it will take down the road, it’s been important work for me to listen to what my heart says about it every step of the way.
+I’ve experienced the budding of a new profession, and though I don’t know what form it will take yet, it’s been important work for me to listen to what my heart says about it every step of the way.

 In Corpore (Latin, meaning In The Body)

-I’ve noticed people who have Saturn in the First House natally often have physical limitations – thyroid disease, bone disease, juvenile diabetes to name a few – restricting one’s confidence, ease of movement, and the opportunities one can pursue.
-Why is Saturn in the First so hard on the health?
-Is it because of the quincunx relation of the First House to the Sixth?
-A quincunx is an aspect of adjustment and letting go and health-promoting behaviors often involve the quincunxy idea that no one wants to do: “let go, and release into change.”
+I’ve noticed people who have Saturn in the first, natally, often have physical limitations – thyroid disease, bone disease, juvenile diabetes to name a few – restricting one’s confidence, ease of movement, and the opportunities one can pursue.
+Why is Saturn in the first so hard on the health?
+Is it because of the quincunx relation of the first house to the Sixth?
+A quincunx is an aspect of adjustment, and letting go and eliminating health-inhibiting behaviors does involve the quincunxy idea that no one wants to do: “let go, release into change.”
 Speaking of letting go, I haven’t lost weight, thank Goddess, as I didn’t need to, but for some this is a true benefit of this transit.
-Due to depression or the self-discipline and self-denial it bestows on the character, Saturn can lean people down during its ASC and First House transit – witness Angelina Jolie’s Skeletor-like appearance while Saturn in Cancer crossed her ASC, a skeletal reputation which she has never entirely lived down.
+Due to depression or the self-discipline and self-denial it bestows on the character, Saturn can lean people down during its ASC and first house transit – witness Angelina Jolie’s Skeletor-like appearance while Saturn in Cancer crossed her ASC, a skeletal reputation which she has never entirely lived down.

 Thresholds & Doorways